 - FB Live Episodes from our Coronavirus Information Series

 - State Advocacy Toolkit

 - URGE your Senators to VOTE YES for HEROES Act

 - Advocate to your Governor for COVID-19 Federal Money to Autism services

 - COVID-19 in Racial & Ethnic Minority Groups

 Summer staycation / alternative activity resources:

 - Alternative activities for summertime:

 The Autism Society of Greater New Orleans is here to support you with the resources you need.
 Call us at 504-464-5733 or email us at email@example.com to speak with our Information and Referral Specialist to get personalized assistance and recommendations.

-The Autism Society of Greater New Orleans is dedicated to improving the quality of life for all affected by autism. $25 allows us to create localized education resources, support, and advocacy to individuals and families affected by autism.
+The Autism Society of Greater New Orleans is dedicated to creating connections, empowering all in the Autism community to live fully. $25 allows us to create localized education resources, support, and advocacy to individuals and families affected by autism.
 If you found this article helpful, please consider supporting our efforts through a donation, every bit helps.
 Donate here!